nadineparker/ENIGMA_BD_PRS/README.md

     - ``CLEAN``: if set to “yes” (the default) all intermediate files and directories will be removed at the end of the analysis.
 NOTE: if you are running multiple analyses for different samples in parallel you will need to set CLEAN=no. This will prevent necessary directories from being deleted when one sample finishes before the other(s).
     - ``PLINK``: replace the text “/path/to/plink” with the full path to the plink executable file.
 For example: export PLINK=/Users/nadine/Documents/plink_linux/plink
     - ``PLINK2``: replace the text “/path/to/plink2” with the full path to the plink2 executable file.
 For example: export PLINK2=/Users/nadine/Documents/plink2_linux/plink2
     - Ensure that you have R and python on your machine and if using a server ensure they are loaded.
-For example to load R on a server you may need to add something resembling “module load R/4.0.0” to the script or to your batching script.
+For example to load R on a server you may need to add something resembling “module load R/4.0.0” to your batching script.

 3. Once the above information is added and saved in the ``RUN_ENIGMA_BD_PRS_noContainer.sh`` script you can run the analyses (a) by batching a job script or (b) running the analyses locally.
     - We provide an example script to batch SLURM jobs (BATCH_BD_PRS.job).
 This will need to be augmented for your server.
 NOTE: Ensure the cores and memory stated in the ``RUN_ENIGMA_BD_PRS_noContainer.sh`` script does not exceed the requested cores and memory in the slurm job script.